Orienteering race (Foot) 1:47:45 *** 10.3 km (10:28 / km) +265m 9:16 / km

 16-17 - Straight, but I used the trail for a short way to get past the rocks.
 I was lower at the end than expected but I could see the control further up the reentrant to my right.

-17-18 - I went straight but cut right to avoid the deadfall.
-I intendeds to climb through the saddle.
-It seemed that there was one where I crossed the trail but not the right one.
-I knew to cut left and soon was at the control.
+17-18 - I went straight initially.
+I tripped and fell on a stick that got stuck on top of my shoe again.
+I cut right to avoid the deadfall.
+I intended to climb through the saddle.
+It seemed that there was one where I crossed the trail but I knew it was not the right one--I hadn't adjusted left enough.
+I knew to cut left after the trail crossing, and I soon was at the control.

 18-19 - I ran left of straight to use the trail, then left from a bend.
 I cut across the first ridge by being below the knoll.
 I could see the control on the next knoll/ridge after rounding that first knoll.